What is a CWOF in a Criminal Case?

 If you are facing a criminal charge in Massachusetts, and are wondering of you may be eligible to plead to a CWOF, give me a call for a free criminal defense consultation.

 A CWOF is not a “slap on the wrist”, and can have future consequences, but it is a good outcome in many cases.
-In addition, a CWOF on your CORI can sometimes be sealed quicker than a conviction, protecting your record during background checks.
+In addition, a CWOF on your CORI can sometimes be sealed quicker than a conviction, protecting your public record during background checks.

 I’ll consult with you and discuss all your options before you even decide if you want to hire me.
 Defending people accused of crimes is what I do for a living.
 Call to set up a free consultation now to find out if I can help you.